-Here is brief description of each of the four common circle measurements.
+Here is a brief, color-coded description of each of the four common circle measurements.

 The length of a straight line that intersects the center point of the circle and reaches to each side of the boundary.
-Diameter can be found by dividing the radius by two, or by dividing the circumference by PI (3.1459).
+Diameter can be found by multiplying the radius by two, or by dividing the circumference by PI (3.14159).

-Note that the formulas used for finding each measurement will be listed in the calculated results.
+Note that the formulas used for finding each measurement will be listed in the calculator results.